Impeachment process: What's next for President Trump, Congress, US?

 Even after impeachment, a president can continue to hold office and govern as usual.

-Impeachment will subject Trump to what former Presidents Gerald Ford and Jimmy Carter called a "profound disgrace" that stains a president's legacy forever.
+Impeachment subjects Trump to what former Presidents Gerald Ford and Jimmy Carter called a "profound disgrace" that stains a president's legacy forever.

 The current president, however, has mocked the articles of impeachment as weak.